The Biggest Misunderstanding of God’s Design for Our Money

 God designed generosity to be the priority.
 When we align the way we handle our money with this design, God often does something in our lives.

 We experience greater peace.
 Those who pursue God’s design for their lives may not always have the easiest lives, but they do experience peace.
 They experience peace because they know that they are obedient to the God who owns and controls everything, including their money.
 They are at peace because they have put their trust in Him and His ways.
-Isaiah 26:3 says, “You will keep the mind that is dependent on you in perfect peace, for it is trusting in you.”

 We experience a stronger connection.
 When we give to our local church and other Kingdom-advancing initiatives, we feel connected to them.
 We feel a greater connection because we have invested our resources in them and their mission.
 And we feel more connected to the life change that occurs through them.